ineedthekeyboard/Webpack-Bootstrap-Boilerplate/Readme.md

 ### Get started
 To get started `npm i` and then run `npm start`
-To build files for distribution run `npm build`.
+To build files for distribution run `npm run build`.
 Files to server will then be in the "/dist" folder.